How to Hire a WordPress Developer in 7 Steps

 Step 6: Prepare A Test Project

 Consider this step a trial run before jumping into the full project.
-The relationship between you and your WordPress developer will continue for months as your project reaches completion, so ensuring that their skills and abilities will work for you is paramount.
+The relationship between you and your WordPress developer will continue for months as your project reaches completion.
+Making sure their skills and abilities will work for you is a must.
 Depending on the volume of work involved for this test, consider paying a flat fee to potential developers upon completion.
 This shows you are considerate of their time and skills.